one-project-one-month/bank-admin-banking-app-backend/documentation/Sample_Issue.md

 ### Ticket ID: Banking-FE001 or Banking-BE001 or Banking-MB001 (FE for frontend) (BE for backend) (MB for Mobile)
+> ✅ FE for frontend, BE for backend, MB for Mobile

 ## Summary
 Provision S3 Bucket for Static Site Deployment via Terraform